jrief/django-websocket-redis/docs/introduction.rst

 much easier using Ajax – adding an additional TCP/IP handshake tough.

 Here, the only “stay in touch with the client” is the websocket.
-And since we speak about hundreds or thousands of open connections, the footprint in terms of memory and CPU resources must be brought down to a minimum.
-With this implementation, only two file descriptors are required for each open connection, one which stays in touch with the client and one which wait for events delivered by a message queue.
+And since we speak about hundreds or even thousands of open connections, the footprint in terms of memory and CPU resources must be brought down to a minimum.
+With this implementation, only two file descriptors are required for each open connection, one which stays in touch with the client and one which wait for events delivered by the message queue.

 Productive webservers require a some kind of session store anyway.
-This can be a memcached_ or a or Redis data server.
-Therefore, such a service must run anyway and if we can choose between one them, we shall use one with integrated message queuing support.
-So, by using Redis, the message queue required for websocket communication, is effectively free.
+This can be a memcached_ or a Redis data server.
+Therefore, such a service must run anyway and if we can choose between one of them, we shall use one with integrated message queuing support.
+By using Redis for caching and as a session store, we practically get the message queue for free.

 .. _NodeJS: http://nodejs.org/
 .. _socket.io: http://socket.io/